 WCCS does not employ Chaplains.
 You may contact the Captain or Superintendent with your questions.
 Volunteers assist with a variety of services and studies.
+Check the center bulletin boards for religious services and times.

-Church Services: 9:00 AM Sundays, Church Singing Group 7:00PM First Sunday of the Month, Jehovah Witness 6:30 PM Tuesdays, Bible Study 7:30 PM Tuesdays and 7:00 PM Thursdays.
+Church Services 9:00 AM Sundays, Church Singing Group 7:00 PM First Sunday of the Month, Jehovah Witness 6:30 PM Tuesdays, Bible Study 7:30 PM Tuesdays and 7:00 PM Thursdays.